jipjosh-byte/Data-Analytics-Portfolio/01-Excel-Data-Projects/README.md

-Student Performance Analysis (Excel)📌 Project Overview
+📈 Student Performance Analysis (Excel)
+🌟 Why This Project Shows I'm a Great Hire
+"Instead of just looking at raw numbers, I turned a messy spreadsheet into a clean, automated tracker.
+This project proves I can clean data quickly, write smart formulas, and create simple visual alerts that help managers make fast decisions without wasting time."

+📌 Project Quick Summary
+The Goal: Take a messy list of classroom grades, clean it up, and instantly find the top students, overall passing rates, and who is falling behind.

+Where this is used: Schools, academies, or educational boards.

-Objective: To clean and analyze classroom grade data to quickly find top students, track performance, and spot who needs extra help.
-Organization Type: Schools / Academies / Educational Boards.
-Business Value: Helps teachers and managers instantly see at-risk students, reward top achievers, and check if lessons are working.
+The Business Value: It lets managers and teachers instantly spot struggling students early, reward top performers, and see if lessons are actually working.

-🛠️ Tools & Functions UsedExcel Tables (Ctrl + T): For clean data organization and quick sorting.
-Formulas (=AVERAGE(), =MAX()): To calculate overall student averages and find the highest test scores.
-Logical Functions (=IF()): To automatically mark students as "Pass" or "Fail" based on a target grade.
-Conditional Formatting: Applied color tags to highlight the highest and lowest scores automatically.  📊 Dataset UsedSource: LeapTalent Data Bootcamp.
-Description: Test scores for students across English, Mathematics, and Science.
+🛠️ Excel Tools I Used
+Excel Tables (Ctrl + T): To turn raw text into a clean, organized, and easily searchable dataset.

+Formulas (AVERAGE, MAX): To calculate student grade averages and automatically find the highest scores.

+Logical Functions (IF): To automatically tag students as "Pass" or "Fail" without doing it manually.

+Conditional Formatting: To build color-coded alerts that highlight the highest and lowest scores automatically.

+🚀 How I Did It (My Process)
-🚀 Steps TakenData Cleanup: Formatted the raw grades into a clean Excel Table named Student_grades_table.
-Calculations: Used formulas to find individual student averages and subject highs.
-Automation: Created a column that automatically labels scores as "Excellent", "Good", or "Average".
-Visual Rules: Used color alerts to instantly draw attention to failing scores.
+Data Cleanup: Formatted the raw, messy grade data into a properly structured Excel table (Student_grades_table).

+Calculations: Wrote formulas to find individual student averages and the top scores for each subject.

+Automation: Created a column that automatically labels scores as "Excellent", "Good", or "Average" based on their grades.

+Visual Rules: Built color alerts to instantly draw a manager's eye straight to any failing scores.

+📊 Dataset Used
+Source: LeapTalent Data Bootcamp

+What it is: Test scores for a class of students across English, Mathematics, and Science.

-💡 Key Findings & InsightsTop Performer: Carol is the top student with an 81.67 average, showing great consistency in Science and Maths (85 in both).
-What it means: Finding top students helps schools understand what successful student habits look like.
-At-Risk Student: Thomas has a failing average of 50, caused by a very low score of 30 in Mathematics.
-What it means: This clear visual warning tells the school exactly who needs immediate tutoring before final exams.
+💡 Key Findings & Real Insights
+Top Performer (Carol): Carol is the top student with an 81.67 average, showing great consistency by scoring an 85 in both Science and Maths.

+What this means for a manager: Finding your top performers helps you understand what successful habits look like so you can replicate them.

+At-Risk Student (Thomas): Thomas has a failing average of 50, caused by a very low score of 30 in Mathematics.

-🌟 Why This Matters"This project shows I can turn raw data into a clean, automated tracking tool.
-It proves I know how to prepare data, use smart formulas, and create clear visual updates that help managers make fast decisions."
+What this means for a manager: This clear visual warning tells the school exactly who needs immediate tutoring before final exams hit, saving them from failing.